atsang03/UBC-Courses-Research-Tool/c3-user-stories.md

 #### Definitions of Done(s)
  Scenario 1: Valid department input
-Given: A valid dataset has been added.
+Given: User is on the webpage
 When: The user enters a department name
 Then: A list of courses in the department, sorted by average is given.

 Scenario 2: Invalid department input
-Given: A valid dataset has been added.
+Given: User is on the webpage
 When: The user enters an invalid/nonexistent department name
 Then: A message saying “No courses found” will appear.